ongyx/sandboxrepo/README.md

 Users can submit a pull request with the command in this form:

 For OpenTerm, tarball(tar -czvf) the whole .prideland command folder and submit a pull request, with a appropiate description in the metadata.plist file.
+Because spkg in OpenTerm relies on a RELEASE file, your package name will also be added there.

 For Libterm (spkg is still wip), tarball(tar -czvf) the .py command by *itself* and submit a pull request.
-(Make sure its not nested in another folder!)
+(Make sure its not nested in another folder!) spkg in Libterm is more advanced, and will automatically get the package name from the [Github REST API](https://api.github.com/repos/sn3ksoftware/sandboxrepo/contents/libterm) so a RELEASE file is not needed.
+Just upload the package and everybody can download it right away.

 # •New repositories!!!•
 The whole point of [spkg](https://github.com/sn3ksoftware/sandpkg) was to enable external repository support for pulling software.